Your Question Answered: Why is there a $32 million increase in the amount taxpayers have to pay to the teachers retirement fund?

-MONTPELIER — On Monday, the tax department released projected education tax rates for the next school year.
+MONTPELIER — Nov.
+30, the tax department released projected education tax rates for the next school year.
 Both homestead and non-homestead rates were projected to increase 9 percent, with the average homestead rate expected to increase nine cents and the non-homestead rate 10 cents.

 Part of the reason for that increase was, according to Tax Commissioner Ted Bolio, a $32 million increase in the amount of money needed to be paid to the teacher retirement fund.
 That increase was responsible for 3.5 cents of the projected property tax rate increases.